LRZ-CXS-Teaching/Julia26-course/hands-on_solution/S3/Ray_Path_Tracing.md

 </details>
 The similarity to the original code using `Images` is still visible.
 We needed to change the annotation with `@everywhere`, on order to load modules on the workers, and to make the functions known on the workers, which are supposed to run there.
 In `render`, we needed to parallelize the `ProgressMeter`, and annotate the mail loop with `@distributed (+)`.
 So, it became a reduction.
 Within the loop, each loop-chunk contains its own local image storage, which is not a RGB pixel matrix anymore, but just a linear `Array`, where the R, G, B values per pixel are just in sequence, $R_1, G_1, B_1, R_2, G_2, B_2, ...$.
 And we diverted to the very simple graphics format [PPM](https://de.wikipedia.org/wiki/Portable_Anymap).

+I've also added some more `println()` statments to see the progress of initialization in the Slurm job log output (`flush()` cares for releasing the caches - otherwise you may see nothing).
+It is a good idea for automated workflows to print as much debugging info as reasonably possible to early recognize ill states of jobs.

-As usual for `Distributed` programs, it can be started via `julia -p 10 pathtrace_distributed_PPM.jl` (for instance).
+As usual for `Distributed` programs, it can be started via `julia -p 10 pathtrace_distributed_PPM.jl` (for instance, with 10 workers).
 Or, just within a Slurm job with the following script layout.
 ```shell
 #!/bin/bash
 #SBATCH -o log.%x.%j.%N.out